Remote sensing and faithful quantum teleportation through non-localized qubits: teleportation using non-localized qubits

 Calculating the the eigenvalues and eigenvectors of the \textit{Choi matrix} \cite{leung2003choi} of the map $ \Phi_{t} $ satisfying the relationship $\Phi_{t} (\rho(0))=\rho(t) $, one can obtain the corresponding operator-sum representation $\varrho(t)=\sum_{i=1}^4 K_i(t) \varrho(0) K_i(t)^\dagger$ where the Kraus operators $\{K_{i}(t)\} $ are given by \cite{jahromi2021hilbert}

 In the following, we take a system formed by two noninteracting non-localized qubits such that each of which locally interacts with its environment in Sec. \ref{Model}.
-It should be noted that the effects of the environment on each of the qubits can be easily canceled by setting the corresponding external magnetic field $ \textbf{B} $ to zero.

 Because the environments are independent in our model, the Kraus operators, describing the dynamics of this composite system, are just the tensor products of Kraus operators acting on each of the qubits \cite{nielsen2002quantum}.
 Therefore, assuming that the two-qubit system is prepared in the initial entangled state $ \rho_{0}=|\Psi_{0}\rangle \langle \Psi_{0}| $ where

 we can find that the nonzero elements of the evolved density matrix $ \rho(t) $ are given by